 Judge Emily Miskel has served as judge of the 470th district court of Collin County, Texas, since the court was created in 2015.
-In 2020, she began serving as the Local Administrative District Judge of Collin County, and has coordinated the courts’ COVID response, keeping courts running during the pandemic.
+During the pandemic, she served as the Local Administrative District Judge of Collin County, keeping courts open during the pandemic.

 Judge Miskel received her law degree from Harvard Law School and is double board certified in Family Law and Child Welfare Law by the Texas Board of Legal Specialization.